-Of course, kindness isn’t a bad thing — but giving feedback differently based on the gender of the recipient creates problems for everyone.
-Women are more likely to receive inflated feedback, and less likely to receive actionable feedbackthan men are.
-Inaccurate, unhelpful, or unclear feedback (even when motivated by the desire to be kind) can end up obscuring critical growth opportunities and cause women to be less likely to get important job assignments, raises, or promotions.”
+Of course, kindness isn’t a bad thing — but providing feedback differently based on gender differences creates problems for everyone.
+Women are more likely to receive inflated feedback and less likely to receive actionable feedback than men.
+Watered down feedback (even when motivated by the desire to be kind) can end up obscuring critical growth opportunities and prevent women from receiving important job assignments, raises or promotions.”

-As I began the coaching process and spoke to many of her colleagues, I learned that they had been just tolerating her for many years because they know she is a very nice person.
-The challenge had been that Karen often became pushy and stubborn and was regularly focused only on her own goals when she needed to collaborate with others to get her work done.
-This often led to her colleagues trying to avoid her when she would reach out to them and it slowed down her ongoing progress.
+With that client, the 360 feedback I obtained revealed that most of her colleagues had been just tolerating her for many years because, outside of work, she is a very nice person.
+In her work ‘persona’, she often became pushy and stubborn and regularly focused only on her own goals instead of truly collaborating.
+The consequence of this was that her colleagues often tried to avoid her when she reached out to them and they would limit time spent with her.
+No surprise — it slowed down her ongoing progress.

-15 years later, Karen is still working at the same organization.
-Whenever we reconnect, she will comment on how her life changed once she understood how others perceived her.
-The feedback and coaching strategies even helped her marriage because she changed some of the ways she interacted with her husband.
+20 years later, Karen is still working at the same organization.
+Whenever we reconnect, she comments on how her life changed once she understood how others perceived her.
+Her new relationship strategies even helped her marriage because she changed some of the ways she interacted with her husband.

 Leaders that provide sterilized feedback so they don’t hurt someone’s feelings are doing a great disservice to the individual and the company.
 The truth matters.